TWALL9/hags-to-riches/episodes/arc 2 - unreal estate/ep25 - stardew dwarvalley.md

 	- this is a bad development
 	- he regards annith as a "wrench"
 	- he also asked for two proposals based on what the dwarves are surveying
-- apparently ib paid in full before the dwarves arrived
+- apparently ib paid in full **for the assessment** before the dwarves arrived
 	- in gold.
 	- where did the money come from???
 	- we don't even pay him!